Skip to main content

 Serenity is ordered trust.

 It is the refusal to let darkness dictate the condition of our inner world.
 It’s the courage to act where God assigns responsibility, and the humility to release what He has not.
-It’s heavenly wisdom formed not by acquiring knowledge, but received by abiding with Him.
+It’s heavenly wisdom formed not by acquiring knowledge, but received by sitting-walking-standing with Him.

 “Be still, and know that I am God.” —Psalm 46:10